-Applicants may apply for Section 8 MTW, Public Housing MTW, and Mod Rehab waiting lists and appear on these lists simultaneously.
+Applicants may apply for the Section 8 MTW waiting list and the Public Housing MTW waiting list and therefore appear on these lists simultaneously.

 Please describe any anticipated changes to the organizational structure or policies of the waiting list(s), including any opening or closing of a waiting list, during the Plan Year.